 How are you encouraging social distancing for parents, children and staff?

-How are you encouraging social distancing within the learning environments?
+How are you encouraging social distancing and hygiene within the learning environments?

 To support and facilitate social distancing in our centres, we are:

-Encouraging parents/guardians and children to wash their hands when arriving at the service.
+Encouraging parents/guardians and children to use alcohol-based hand sanitiser provided when arriving at the service.

 Setting up activities that encourage children to participate with their peers in the safest way, for example, experiences set at each end of a table.